Vous vous posez des questions sur la castration de votre chien ?

-At every adoption, the very important topic of neutering arises.
-Whether it be for a puppy or an adult dog, it is essential to ask the right questions concerning neutering and to have all the necessary information before carrying out this procedure.
-Neutering can have both positive and negative effects on the dog.
-This is a very important step in his life, and it should not be taken lightly.
+castration of the male dog is very important.
+Whether in puppies or adult dogs, it is essential to ask the right questions about castration, and to have all the cards in hand before performing this operation.
+Castration can have both positive and negative effects on the dog, it is a very important step in his life, not to be taken lightly.

-After the surgery, you must pay attention to his food.
-In fact, a neutered dog will have the tendency to put on weight faster and more easily than an unneutered dog.
+After the operation you must pay attention to its feeding.
+Indeed, a castrated dog will tend to gain weight faster and more easily than an uncastrated dog.

-An unneutered dog doesn’t behave in the same manner as a neutered dog.
-In fact, your dog will still have the tendency to run away in order to find a female to mate with.
-During these periods, dogs can quickly become uncontrollable.
-Sometimes, certain “intact” dogs (this is what we call unneutered dogs) can be even more aggressive.
+Un >uncastrated dog does not behave in the same way as a castrated dog.
+Indeed, in periods of heat of bitches, your four-legged animal will tend to run away more often in order to find a female to reproduce.
+During these periods the dogs can quickly become uncontrollable.
+Some "whole" dogs, as uncastrated dogs are called, may also be more aggressive.